ziqian98/ziqian98.github.io/_pages/about.md

     * **Ziqian Luo**, Hua Xu, Feiyang Chen, “Audio Sentiment Analysis by Heterogeneous Signal Features Learned from Utterance-Based Parallel Neural Network,” Proc. of the Thirty-third **AAAI**, Honolulu, Jan.
 2019.

-* Project 2: ### Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network
+* ### Project 2:  <br /> Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network

   Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.

   > #key1 #key2